Ecksdee03/ParkHub-App/README.md

 # Scenario 1
-User Scenario 1 - Users selects a car park after viewing lot availability and rates of car parks near inputted location To run the search:
+Users selects a car park after viewing lot availability and rates of car parks near inputted location To run the search:
 1. Import ura_rates.sql into phpmyadmin.
 2. Next, Run the insert_db_ura script in terminal by typing 'python insert_db_ura.py'.
 Then, type localhost:5070/ura_rates in your browser.